Dog Day Afternoon

 Logo Design

-For the logo I took inspiration from the store's custom made neon sign, choosing a typeface I felt resembled its letterforms and by cleaning up the signs dachsound illustration.
-I also created a website and custom illustrations.
+For the logo I took inspiration from the store's custom made neon sign, choosing a typeface I felt resembled its letterforms and by cleaning up the signs dachshund illustration.

 "platform"Alphabet, numbers, and special characters in upper and lower case.